 And finally, the last planned peak was located in the north, close to the Mediterranean, surrounded by hashish fields.
 Jebel Tidirhine turned out to be a relaxing walk in the shade of an old cedar forest.
 After the hike, we stayed in Ketama, where we had really good street food in the evening.
 After the last peak, we drove to Casablanca, and in the morning we flew to Spain for a new adventure.

 Despite the fact that there were no bonus peaks planned, I managed to find one P600.
 Aghouri is located on the ridge that needs to be passed on the way to Irhil M’Goun.
 So, Said and I made a short detour and climbed it.

 The planned schedule was quite busy; not many side sightseeing trips were involved.
 Interesting sighs we had at the Tinmal Mosque and views along the way.
-Obviously, the colorful Atlas Mountains need more time.
-There are many, many more valleys, creeks, ridges, and peaks to explore.
+The vibrant Atlas Mountains beckon for extended exploration with their numerous valleys, creeks, ridges, and peaks awaiting discovery.
 The same can be said about the old and diverse Moroccan culture.